SabrinaOtoni/EnergyConsumptionCase/README.md

 Predicting energy consumption (hourly) using Machine Learning & Deep Learning (comparison).

 ## Goal
-As a DS student, my goals with this project are to study a little bit more about time series cases and implementing Deep Learning architectures.
+As a DS student, my goals with this project are only to study a little bit more about time series cases, to implement a deep learning model and to compare with a XGBoost model.

 ## Dataset
 https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption